-Problems are mental chew toys, and the future has many of them.
+Problems we worry over are mental chew toys, and the future has many of them.
 We ruminate on them, ‘chew the cud’ because it’s a habit we have picked up.
 It gives our minds something to do but doesn’t help a lot.
-So anxiety I feel has become a habit for many of us.
-The wild, and negative speculation about the future becomes our habitual goto place when facing uncertainty.
+So anxiety, I feel, has become a habit for many of us.
+The wild and negative speculation about the future becomes our habitual go-to place when facing uncertainty.

-Looking back on my journey of anxiety I can see I changed my thinking habit with alternatives.
-With writing, art, yoga, socialising and exercise.
-Anxiety is like a lifestyle, to be less anxious we need to change that lifestyle.
+Looking back on my journey of anxiety, I can see I changed my thinking habits with alternatives, with writing, art, yoga, socialising and exercise.
+Anxiety is partly a lifestyle; to be less anxious, we need to change that lifestyle.

 The very friends we need are the one who will save us from our own nightmares.

-When alone our perceptions become distorted.
-We tend to imagine the worst, a spiraling circle of fear, low self worth and delusion.
-Like Scrooge in the Christmas Carol when we are hurt by others we can turn away from the world.
+When alone, our perceptions become distorted.
+We tend to imagine the worst, falling into a spiralling circle of fear, low self-worth and delusion.
+Like Scrooge in The Christmas Carol, when others hurt us, we can turn away from the world.

-Without reality to guide us our worldview becomes tainted, poisonous.
-Cynicism, pessimism lead to bitterness, regret, anger.
-Which only keeps people away so perpetuating the cycle of suffering.
+Without reality to guide us, our worldview becomes tainted and poisonous.
+Cynicism and pessimism lead to bitterness, regret, and anger.
+Which only keeps people away, perpetuating the cycle of suffering.
 Or Samsara in Buddhism.

-To break the illusions, and ease our suffering we need to reduce the habit of running away and turning inwards towards when something upsetting happens.
+To break the illusions and ease our suffering, we need to reduce the habit of running away and turning inwards when something upsetting happens.
 Instead, we need to adopt a different habit, one that faces the fear and helps us cope with the feelings we have.